Are you considering residential home remodeling? I have a list of 8 things you may want to consider before your home renovation or remodel.

 Another thing that you should consider is taking care of any minor repairs as soon as possible rather than waiting until later when they’ve become more expensive and time-consuming to fix.

-It includes things like fixing leaky faucets or broken light fixtures, painting over peeling paint on the exterior of your home, or sealing in damp spots that could lead to mold and mildew growth later on down the line.
+This includes things like fixing leaky faucets or broken light fixtures, painting over peeling paint on the exterior of your home, or sealing up damp spots that could lead to mold and mildew growth later on down the line.
 These minor fixes will make a big difference in making an old house feel new again!

 6. Consider Climate and Weather Patterns

-One other important consideration should be how much sunlight enters each room throughout the day or how much natural lighting.
-In addition, it impacts when drafts would occur during certain seasons and how warm or cool different rooms feel without any artificial heating or cooling appliances.
+An important consideration should be how much sunlight or natural light enters each room throughout the day.
+This will impact how warm or cool different rooms feel without any artificial heating or cooling appliances.

 For instance, if a room is near the northern edge of your property and it faces north, this will have more exposure to cold weather than a room on the southern end.
 Consequently, it means that you may want to place extra insulation or heaters in these rooms for added comfort!